Rental system

 1. Gap jeonse fraud (갭투자 사기)

 The most dangerous form.
-A landlord buys a property using your jeonse deposit as most of the purchase price — taking on minimal personal capital.
-If the property value falls below your deposit amount, they cannot return your money even if they wanted to.
+A landlord buys a property using your jeonse deposit as most of the purchase price, taking on minimal personal capital.
+If the property value falls below your deposit amount, they cannot return your money even if they want to.

-This became endemic in 2022–2023 when Korean property values fell sharply after years of low-rate-driven inflation.
+This became widespread when Korean property values fell sharply after years of low-rate-driven inflation.

 2. Pre-existing mortgages